plan-systems/design-docs/PLAN-Proof-of-Correctness.md

 ```

 ## What is this?

+This document is a proof of correctness that spells out PLAN's data model, security mechanisms, encryption layers, and access controls.

 In computer science, a "proof of [correctness](https://en.wikipedia.org/wiki/Correctness_(computer_science))" refers to a formal walk-through and demonstration that a proposed method and/or design rigorously satisfies a given set of specifications or claims.
 The intention is to remove _all doubt_ that there exists a set of conditions such that the proposed method would _not_ meet all the specifications.